Spencer Glendon: Education

 In 1987, Glendon arrived at Northwestern University, graduating in 1991 with a bachelor's degree in Industrial Engineering.
 He was awarded a Fulbright Scholarship.
 Glendon later attended Harvard University, earning a PhD in 1999 under his supervisor, Edward Glaeser.
 Glaeser and Glendon published a number of studies about American social phenomena, including religion and gun ownership.

 Climate change advocacy

 Since the 2000s, Glendon has been involved in spreading awareness about climate change.
 Glendon has envisioned a public service to distribute climate science information, making it more accessible for scientists and the general public.
+In 2020, Glendon founded non-profit climate literacy initiative Probable Futures to help democratize climate science and build bridges between climate science and other disciplines.
+In 2023, Glendon joined Harvard Business School as an Executive Fellow, where he teaches and collaborates with faculty members on research and education around climate risk.